 In August 2020, Metropolitan Transportation Commission approved expanding the Clipper START program to all transit operators that accept Clipper.
 Marin County Transit District's Board of Directors approved Marin Transit to explore participation in the region’s means-based transit fare pilot program, to offer a 50% discount on the adult cash fare to eligible low-income riders with household incomes of 200 percent of the federal poverty level or lower.
 The 50% discount is consistent with Golden Gate Transit and SMART’s 50% Clipper START discount and will provide a coordinated Marin County fare policy for local and regional riders.
 The Clipper START pilot program is scheduled to launch in Marin County in November 2020.
 For more information on the Clipper START program please visit: https://www.clipperstartcard.com

-In compliance with Title VI of the Civil Rights Act of 1964, Marin Transit staff will conduct Title VI Fare Equity Analysis to evaluate the proposed fare change under the Clipper START program and will start a public engagement process.
-A public hearing will be held before the Marin County Transit Board of Directors on Monday, October 5, 2020 at 10:00 a.m.
-The purpose of the Public Hearing will be to have public discussion on Marin Transit participation in the Bay Area means-based transit fare pilot program, and receive public comment in advance of potential approval by the Marin Transit Board of Directors at their October 5, 2020 meeting.
+In compliance with Title VI of the Civil Rights Act of 1964, Marin Transit staff conducted Title VI Fare Equity Analysis to evaluate the proposed fare change under the Clipper START program and completed a public engagement process.
+The equity analysis demonstrated that the Clipper START discount fare proposal will not result in a disparate impact or a disproportionate burden for minority, or on low-income riders, and in fact the 50% Clipper START discount will substantially benefit those populations.
+A public hearing was held before the Marin County Transit Board of Directors on Monday, October 5, 2020 and the Board approved Marin Transit to participate in the Clipper START means-based transit fare pilot program and offer a 50 percent discount off the adult cash fare to eligible low-income adult riders.